juji-io/datalevin/doc/query.md

 between them [3] [7] [9], this significantly reduces the size of optimizer search space.

-### Left-deep join tree

-Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
-This also reduces the cost of cost estimation, which dominates the cost of planning.
-The impact of the loss of search space is relatively small, compared with the impact of inaccuracy in cardinality estimation.
-[5]

-### Direct counting for cardinality estimation (new)

-As mentioned, the main advantage of our system is having more accurate cardinality estimation.
-Instead of relying on statistics based estimations using histograms, we count elements directly, because counts in our list based triple storage are cheap to obtain.
-Since the planner is only interested in smallest count within one entity class, the counting is capped by the current minimum, so the time spent in counting is minimized.
-Compared with statistics based estimation, counting is simple, accurate and always up to date.
-For those cases that cannot be counted, we use magic numbers.
-In the future, we will add sampling based estimations.

 ### Join methods

 Currently, we consider four join methods.

-For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we currently consider the following possible cases.
-If there is a reference attribute in the clauses to connect these two classes of entities e.g. `[?e :a/ref ?f]`, "forward ref" or "reverse ref" method can be considered.
+For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we currently consider the following cases.
+If there is a reference attribute in the clauses that connects these two classes of entities e.g. `[?e :a/ref ?f]`, "forward ref" or "reverse ref" method will be considered.
 The forward ref method takes the list of `f?` in an existing relation, then merge scan values of `?f` entities.
 Reverse ref method has an extra step, it starts with `?f` relation and scan `:vae` index to obtain corresponding list of `?e`, then merge scan values of `?e` entities.

 The third case is the value equality case, where `e` and `f` are linked due to unification of attribute values, then `:ave` index is scanned to find the target's entity IDs.
 The above three methods are essentially scanning indices for a list of entity IDs.
 Other attribute values then need to be merge scanned to obtain a full relation.

 The forth method instead does merge scan first, then attempt to join two relations using hash join afterwards.
 The choice of probing and building side of the hash join is determined during execution, instead of being predetermined by the planner.
 This avoids the possibility of building the hash